 And today, news broke that the president has closed our nation’s borders to all refugees around the world (this includes Syrian refugees fleeing from a war they want nothing to do with), suspended immigration from seven primarily-Muslim countries, and ordered that Christians be granted priority over Muslims in the vetting process.

 My heart is completely shattered.
 My soul is extremely heavy.

 I have gotten upset, angry, and discouraged reading some of the responses, and comments, written by Christians on the Inauguration, the Women’s March, the March for Life, and all of the President’s executive orders.

 I feel like they are doing damage to our witness in the world… I feel like they don’t know Jesus, not really.
 I feel like the Church is missing it – missing out on all the ways the very people whom they fear or exclude or ridicule or judge are often the very people with whom Jesus would be spending all of his time. ***

-Church- We must be better than this, and I believe this is our call to action.
+Church- I believe this is our call to action.
+We must be better than this.

 It has been made clear that the disciples of Christ are not called to turn our backs on refugees, sojourners, or people in need.
 We are to open our homes and invite them in (Matthew 25:31-24).